doingmathwithpython/doingmathwithpython.github.io/content/pages/errata.rst

 On page 132, in the section "Probability," the code line above the one marked with a (3), which reads ``for num in s:`` should instead read:
 ``for num in space``.

+On page 135, in "Can You Roll That Score?" there is no need for `import matplotlib.pyplot as plt`.

+(Thanks to Elmar Bucher for the above)

 On page 139, in the code for simulating a fictional ATM, the statement ``probability = [1/6, 1/6, 1/3, 2/3]`` should be ``probability = [1/6,